codespin-ai/codespin-examples/typescript/currency-converter/converter.ts.prompt.md

   - formatter.ts
 ---

-Generate a file which exports a function that converts currencies.
+Generate a file which exports a function (named currencyConvert) that converts currencies.

 Here are the arguments:
 - The first parameter is the from currency